arkency/posts/posts/2024-06-13-how-to-add-index-to-big-table-of-your-rails-app.md

 bin/rails r "ActiveRecord::Migration.add_index :users, :active, if_not_exists: true"
 ```

 * Last, but not least, implement a `Rake` task.
-It has the advantage that it has to be committed to the repository so you don’t loose the history what’s happened:
+It has the advantage that it has to be committed to the repository so you don’t lose the history what’s happened:

 ```ruby
 namespace :indexes do